JYakubison/CsHess/README.md

 - Leaderboard/Win Count Tracking
 - Improved Game Storage Organization

-Typing "/challenge [@user]" will send out a challenge
+Typing "/challenge [@user]" will send out a challenge to the input user
 ![Capture 1](/Images/Capture1.PNG)

 Upon accepting a challenge the challenged user will be given the option of which color to play